duncaneddy/random-land-points/README.md

 point = rlp.random_points('Italy', resolution='high')
 ```

-If you need to get the list of all supported courntries, you can use the `get_countries` function.
+If you need to get the list of all supported countries, you can use the `get_countries` function.

 ```python